flamelab-iisc/flamelab-iisc.github.io/content/post/2025_flame_imeceindia/index.md

 Aritra presented his work at ASME's International Mechanical Engineering Congress & Exposition (IMECE) India, held in Hyderabad from September 11 to 13, 2025.

 <!--more-->
-The inaugural edition of ASME's International Mechanical Engineering Congress & Exposition (IMECE) India edition happened in Hyderabad, with researchers coming from various disciplines related to mechanical engineering.
-Aritra provided an oral presentation titled "Effects of Hydrogen Blending in Trapped Vortex Combustor", based on a paper submitted to the conference for peer review.
+The inaugural edition of ASME's International Mechanical Engineering Congress & Exposition (IMECE) India happened in Hyderabad, with researchers coming from various disciplines related to mechanical engineering.
+Aritra provided an oral presentation titled "Effects of Hydrogen Blending in Trapped Vortex Combustor", based on a paper submitted and accepted at the conference through peer review.